ExpertPDF Pdf Creator - library for .NET 2.0 and .NET 3.5

 epdfcreator.dll - is the PDF Creator library that you can link in any .NET application, either Windows Forms or ASP.NET.

-epdfcreator.xml - is the PDF Creator API documentation used by Microsoft Visual Studio 2005 or 2008 IntelliSense.
+epdfcreator.xml - is the PDF Creator API documentation used by Microsoft Visual Studio 2005 IntelliSense.

 2.1 Doc Folder